manaphoenix/IsaacTemplates/README.md

 **Each folder is a mod, they have nothing to do with one another.**

-you can get the latest release of the character template at [here](https://github.com/manaphoenix/IsaacTemplates/releases/tag/latest)
+you can get the latest release of any template [here](https://github.com/manaphoenix/IsaacTemplates/releases/tag/latest) *Does not include WIP templates*

 Once downloaded, unzip the folder.
 Place it into the mods folder of your isaac install (check guide for how to get to install location)